Produced By: WWF

 It is lauded as such because it saw the top stars of the entire Attitude Era converging on the grandest stage of them all, in the most legendary contests of their careers in some cases, all in front of a huge stadium crowd.
 Add to that the historical significance of this being the first PPV since the buy-out of WCW, and WrestleMania X-Seven stands out as a truly unforgettable night of action.

-That being said, it took its sweet time to get going.
+That being said, WrestleMania X-Seven would take its sweet time to get going.
 The opening bout between Chris Jericho and William Regal for the Intercontinental Championship was a nice little match, but it ended a bit abruptly following a Jericho Lionsault; with a few more minutes, this match could have been a lot more memorable.
 As it stands, the most memorable aspect of this contest was the set-up which saw Y2J deliver a “pee-pee” flavoured-cup of tea for the then-Commissioner.
 Regal’s best moment of this card came later when he chased Kamala out of his office; the Ugandan Giant was dancing on his desk (yes, really), and the Commissioner’s response was priceless: “You want me to rub the bloody moon on his belly?
 Are you mad, man?
 Bugger off, you heathen!”

 Bout two was even less notable; a short six-man between the team of Tazz and The APA and Right To Censor (remember them?).
 Besides Tazz losing his ring awareness on more than one occasion, this wasn’t that bad a match, just not very memorable.
 Bradshaw won with an ultra-stiff Clothesline From Hell and soaked up the cheers of the Houston fans in his home state afterwards.
 RTC would dissolve a few weeks later, although few shed tears over that break-up.

-The third match was Raven vs. Kane vs. Big Show for the Hardcore Title.
+The third match at WrestleMania X-Seven was Raven vs. Kane vs. Big Show for the Hardcore Title.
 This was the era of hardcore matches which dissolved into downright silliness, and this bout was a perfect example.
 A lengthy chase around the inside and backstage area of the Reliant Astrodome saw such daft visuals as Kane tossing Raven through a glass window, Big Show taking an age to lock Kane in a cage which the Big Red Machine easily escaped from, Kane and Big Show chasing Raven (the defending titleholder) in golf carts only for Kane to accidentally run over Raven’s ankle, Big Show looking utterly knackered from all the running, and a bizarre legdrop off the stage by Kane which allowed him to pin Show and win the match (although the latter move didn’t really connect).
 It was all great fun and, for what it’s worth, was the highlight of the card thus far.

 Next up was Eddie Guerrero vs. Test for the European Title.
 A forgettable bout with an even less memorable storyline, this was another example of a clash which suffered from a lack of time and a general lack of interest; on another night, this could have been a great match.
 As it was, I remember it solely for Guerrero somehow falling out the ring after Test got his foot caught in the ropes, and Eddie winning the gold after a distraction from Perry Saturn and Dean Malenko.
 Who could have foreseen that Latino Heat would enter WrestleMania as WWF/WWE Champion just three years later?